velascoborja/gema-ts-tech-test/README.md

 ## Module Structure

-WizardSurgeon is built using a multi-module architecture:
+SurgeonWizard is built using a multi-module architecture:

 - `app`: Main application module
 - `core`: Contains core utilities and common code